-How to use the Element Manager dialog box
+How to use the Element Manager

-• From the top menu, select Scene > Element Manager.
+From the top menu, select Scene > Element Manager.

-Interface Element Action Elements Displays a list of the elements in the scene.
-Delete Elements Deletes the selected elements.
+Parameter Description Elements Elements Delete Elements Deletes the selected elements.
 Delete Elements and Directories Deletes the selected layer and its directories (drawing folder).
-Add/Modify Element Use this area to add or modify an element.
-Name Type in a new name in this field to create an
+Add/Modify Element Add/Modify Element Name Type in a new name in this field to create an element or to rename the selected element.

-Interface Element Action element or to rename the selected element.
-Vector Select this option if the new element is a vector drawing or if you want to enable the parameters on the selected element in the Elements list.
+Parameter Description Vector Select this option if the new element is a vector drawing or if you want to enable the parameters on the selected element in the Elements list.
 Bitmap Format Lets you select the file format of the bitmap layer.
 Scan Type If you're planning to scan elements with the Toon Boom Harmony Scan module, select the scan type from the list.
 Field Chart If you're importing traditional animation, select the size of the paper on which the animation was drawn.
-Add Creates a new element with the current para- meters entered in the Add/Modify Element sec- tion.
-Modify Applies the parameter changes made to the selec- ted element.
+Add Creates a new element with the current parameters entered in the Add/Modify Element section.
+Modify Applies the parameter changes made to the selected element.